Small Form-factor Pluggable: QSFP

+QSFP56-DD (frequently called QSFP-DD) is designed to carry 400 Gigabit Ethernet or GDR InfiniBand.
+The biggest enhancement is that QSFP56-DD uses eight electrical channels (double that of QSFP56, thus the -DD "double density" notation).
+Physical specifications are in SFF-8677 while electrical specifications are in SFF-8679.

 Switch and router manufacturers implementing QSFP+ ports in their products frequently allow for the use of a single QSFP+ port as four independent 10 Gigabit Ethernet connections, greatly increasing port density.
 For example, a typical 24-port QSFP+ 1U switch would be able to service 96x10GbE connections.
 There also exist fanout cables to adapt a single QSFP28 port to four independent 25 Gigabit Ethernet SFP28 ports (QSFP28-to-4×SFP28) as well as cables to adapt a single QSFP56 port to four independent 50 Gigabit Ethernet SFP56 ports (QSFP56-to-4×SFP56).